TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Latest Version

 ```
-1.23.0
+1.23.1
 ```

 #### Banner Current

 ```
-* Added search endpoint functionality and parameters to Get-jCCommand
+* Get-JCUser -State should accept case insensitive values such as "suspended" "activated" "staged" and validate input
 ```

 #### Banner Old

 ```
-* Added functionality for Set, Get, New-JCUser to Search by Email to Manager Field
+* Added search endpoint functionality and parameters to Get-jCCommand
 ```